-your basic daily fees and means-tested care fees and/or your accommodation payment.
+- your basic daily fees and means-tested care fees and/or - your accommodation payment.

-To obtain a hardship application form or for more information on fees and charges or financial assistance, go to My Aged Care at www.myagedcare.gov.au or call 1800 200 422.
+To obtain a hardship application form or for more information on fees and charges or financial assistance, call My Aged Care on 1800 200 422 or visit myagedcare.gov.au.